G30 Consultants

 Publishing nightmare: a researcher’s quest to keep his own work from being plagiarized

 A scientist reviewing a study spotted figures that looked identical to his own, leading to a frustrating campaign to prevent its publication.
-When …
+Dan …

 Publishing nightmare: a researcher’s quest to keep his own work from being plagiarized